Progress Visualization

 Max, Age 17

-• Bright student who wants to do well in school but struggles
+A bright student who wants to do well in school but struggles to complete his work

 Hours wasted on short-form content